 - Automatic inpainting

-Check out Think Diffusion if you are looking for a fully managed AUTOMATIC1111 online service.
-They offer 20% extra credits to our readers.
-(This site earns a small commission if you sign up.)
+Check out Think Diffusion if you want a fully managed AUTOMATIC1111 online service.
+They offer 20% extra credits to our readers. (and a small commission to this site)

 A basic example of inpainting